-- 2. Bargaining unit employees who received 2% salary increases during FY 13 and FY 14 and are accordingly compensated at pay rates that are not shown on the appropriate salary schedule above will each receive a general wage adjustment of one percent (1%) on July 1, 2017. - 3.
-Reclassification-an employee who is permanently assigned to a position that has a higher salary range than the one they hold as a result of reclassification will not experience a change of anniversary date or step eligibility date, if the unit member was the incumbent in the position reclassified. - 4.
-MCPS commits to an expedited classification study for Bus Operators, to be completed prior to the union ratification process for this agreement.
-Employees who are eligible for them will be granted a step increase, and longevity increases called for in the agreement. - 5.
+- 4. Payment of Salary Step Increments-All employees hired on or before January 31, of the prior fiscal year who are eligible for a step increase and have an additional step available on the applicable schedule found in appendix V and VI will move up one step from their current step each fiscal year of this agreement.
+Wage increments are effective on the first day of the pay period in which the increase effective date falls. - 5.
+Reclassification-an employee who is permanently assigned to a position that has a higher salary range than the one they hold as a result of reclassification will not experience a change of anniversary date or step eligibility date, if the unit member was the incumbent in the position reclassified. - 6.
 Reopening of Negotiations-In the event that MCAAP or MCEA compensation structures are adjusted in a proportion greater than provided to members of SEIU Local 500 in the above modification of Article 7.A of this Agreement, or should MCPS receive expanded funding for program enhancements that impact bargaining unit work, SEIU Local 500 may reopen negotiations regarding the adjustment of amounts in Article 7.A as well as other provisions applicable to the expanded funding referenced above.